thermoio/docs/databases/mysql-basics.md

 ## Overview
 MySQL is an open source SQL-based database management system used to store, retrieve, organize, and manipulate data.
 It is useful for developing web-based software applications.
 This article will teach you how to install MySQL and some basic operations.

+## But first...
+We recommend you complete the following steps as a limited sudo user.
+For more information about setting up limited sudo users, see [Creating sudo users on CentOS](https://www.thermo.io/how-to/security/creating-sudo-users).

 ## Table of contents
 [Installing MySQL server](#installing-mysql-server)
 [Accessing MySQL servers](#accessing-mysql-servers)